Sanmenxia Henan, China Travel Guide

 Ensure your mobile phone is unlocked and supports the GSM/WCDMA/LTE bands used by Chinese mobile carriers (China Mobile, China Unicom, China Telecom).

 Pack your standard camera gear.
-A Tripod is useful for night shots or long-exposure photography, especially around the Yellow River or at temples.
+A Tripod is useful for night shots or long-exposure photography, especially around the Yellow River or in temples.
 (B&H Photo)

 Portable chargers and power banks are helpful for keeping devices charged.
 You will likely rely heavily on your phone for navigation, translation, and mobile payments.

 Regularly back up important photos and documents.
-Use cloud storage, external hard drives, or make backups to your home devices before and during your trip.
+Use cloud storage, external hard drives, or make backups to your home devices before your trip and while you're on it.

 Pack a Basic first aid kit for common issues.